-We view a community-driven, participatory process for the redevelopment of these sites as a critical means to continue and expand those conversations, and to ensure that when future generations question the intentions behind and the purpose of a permanent installation, the answers are ones of which they can be proud.
+We view a community-driven, participatory process for the redevelopment of these sites and for the expansion of public art in public spaces throughout New Orleans as a critical means to continue and expand those conversations, and to ensure that when future generations question the intentions behind and the purpose of future monuments, the answers are ones of which they can be proud.

 Who: the people of New Orleans (elders, students, artist, writers, teachers, workers, historians, activists, parents, storytellers, poets, youth, actors, natives, transplants)

 a) Poster Campaign: commissioned artwork that celebrates people, places, events and movements in New Orleans history.
 Artists and writers are paired up to create a poster that will be put up around the city.
-Posters will be distributed at public events and at bookstores and galleries throughout the city.
+Posters will be distributed at bookstores and libraries throughout the city.

-c)Events + Actions: Monthly Storytelling events around the city, regular community Canvassing, Artist calls, and more...
+c)Events + Pop-ups: tabling and storytelling events around the city, regular community canvassing, open artist calls, and more...

 Monthly event: Sites to be determined.
 Stay tuned to the home page and social media for details.

-Poster distribution sites: bookstores, art galleries, festivals, churches.
+Poster distribution sites: bookstores, art galleries, libraries.
 Check Paper Monuments map for details.